 Horses require energy for maintenance, to maintain their body at rest, as well as for any additional activity such as growth, gestation, lactation and physical work.
 Diets tend to be formulated initially to meet the energy needs of the horse and then adjusted regarding protein, minerals and vitamins.
 Therefore, horse feeds cannot be properly formulated without knowledge of their energy contents.

-Although energy is supplied to the horse via its diet, but fundamentally energy is not a nutrient but rather the capacity to do work.
+Although energy is supplied to the horse via its diet, fundamentally it is not a nutrient but rather the capacity to do work.
 Food energy comprises the potential chemical energy of carbohydrates (including sugars, starches and fibres), fats and proteins.
 Part of it can be converted to other body chemicals and mechanical work (useable energy), with the remainder lost as waste energy (mainly in the form of faeces, urine and heat).
 Although the thermochemical calorie (cal) has traditionally been used, the most common unit to measure energy is now the joule (J) (4.184 J = 1 cal).

 Other balances relating to energy sources in the diet should be considered when selecting feeds for individuals including:

 - Sufficient fibre to maintain normal gut and digestive function and limit behavioural disturbances.

 - Adequate fat to maintain the required energy without negatively affecting palatability and gastrointestinal function.

 - Highly digestible carbohydrate to help maintain ample energy without overloading the digestive capacity of the horse or causing metabolic disturbances.